lexnederbragt/the-carpentries-lessons-learned/paper.md

 * Includes CoC, incident response and CoCc
 * Equity, diversity, inclusion

-# How did we cope with the Pandemic?
+# How did we cope with the COVID-19 pandemic?

 * Responsible: Aleks/Tim
 * ‘Pre-adapted’ to switching to online teaching